This Taco Stuffed Shells Recipe has all the delicious flavors of the tacos you love stuffed in a jumbo pasta shell.

 - Remove the foil or lid and check if the filling is hot and bubbly.

-- Serve while warm, optionally adding toppings like cilantro, tomatoes, sour cream, or guacamole.
+- Serve with sour cream while warm, optionally adding toppings like cilantro, mild salsa, tomatoes, sour cream, or guacamole.

 Making stuffed taco shells is a great prep-ahead meal.
 Here are some simple instructions to make stuffed shells ready for the freezer.

-- Prepare the taco stuffed shells according to this recipe but do not assemble in the baking dish.
+- Prepare the taco stuffed shells according to this recipe but do not assemble in the casserole dish.

 - Allow the stuffed shells to cool completely before freezing.
 This helps to prevent condensation and ice crystals from forming.